tuxcanfly/dgraph/wiki/content/query-language/index.md

 Dgraph also supports compare filter, which takes form as @filter(compare(count(attribute), N)), only entities fulfill such predication will be returned.

-{{% notice "note" %}}"Compare" here includes "eq", "gt", "geq", "lt", "leq".
+{{% notice "note" %}}"Compare" here includes "eq", "gt", "geq", "lt", "le".
 And "count" should be applied on non-scalar types.{{% /notice %}}

 {{< runnable >}}
 {